TAJIKISTAN: Fines, questioning, threats for wearing hijab

 Rahmon warned that extremist religious movements in Tajikistan "emerged because of bowing before and imitation of foreign language and culture".

-Also speaking against the hijab and non-traditional religious apparel on 15 July in a meeting of the Health Ministry was Minister Nasim Olimzoda.
-He spoke on the need to create permanent committees in healthcare institutions to monitor employees to ensure that they do not wear the hijab.
+Health and Social Protection Minister Nasim Olimzoda spoke on 15 July about what he claimed was the need to create permanent committees in healthcare institutions to monitor employees and ensure that they do not wear the hijab.

-Fotima Ghoyibova, Press-Secretary of the Ministry, declined to comment on Minister Olimzoda's statement.
+Ministry spokesperson Fotima Ghoyibova refused to comment on Minister Olimzoda's statement.
 "I don't know when the Minister spoke on this," she claimed on 1 August.
 Told that many news agencies reported on this, she asked Forum 18 to send written questions through the Foreign Ministry.

 The Interior Ministry noted on its website in January 2016 that in 2015 in Khatlon Region alone the authorities "forcibly shaved beards of thirteen thousand men.
 Authorities also closed down 162 shops selling hijabs," according to the local media.